Next Article: Article IV Courts

 Article I Federal Courts

 Article I federal courts include “legislative courts” & “administrative courts”.
-Legislative courts are those created by Congress pursuant to authority granted under Article II to handle special jurisdictional matters.
+Legislative courts are those created by Congress pursuant to authority granted under Article I to handle special jurisdictional matters.
 Administrative courts are those created to adjudicate disputes of a particular administrative agency.

 - D.C.
 Court of Appeals, D.C.
-Superior Court, Armed Services Board of Contract Appeals, Civilian Board of Contract Appeals, Board of Patent Appeals and Interferences, Trademark Trial and Appeal Board, US Postal Service Board of Contract Appeals, US Court of Federal Claims, US Tax Court, US Bankruptcy Courts, Social Security Administration Office of Disability Adjudication and Review, US Merit Systems Protection Board, Board of Veterans’ Appeals, US Courts-Martial, Guantanamo Military Commissions, and US Court of Military Commission Review.
+Superior Court, Armed Services Board of Contract Appeals, Civilian Board of Contract Appeals, Board of Patent Appeals and Interferences, Trademark Trial and Appeal Board, US Postal Service Board of Contract Appeals, US Court of Federal Claims, Social Security Administration Office of Disability Adjudication and Review, US Merit Systems Protection Board, Board of Veterans’ Appeals, US Courts-Martial, Guantanamo Military Commissions.

 Practice Question: Lawrence, a member of the US Army, is charged with deserting his unit at Fort Campbell, Kentucky.
 He is later apprehended by state police and extradited back to military control.
 The military decides to bring charges against him for the crime of desertion under the military code of justice.
 What is the authority for bringing criminal charges against Lawrence and who oversees the process?